-Poker mathematicians would say – and I know they are correct – that the odds were against me, I should have given up my hand, and that I clearly got lucky.
+Poker mathematicians would say – and I know they are correct – that the odds were against me.
+I should have given up my hand and I clearly got lucky.

 Because after this hand, for the whole 90 minutes I played that night, my opponent, who was obviously also intoxicated, kept swearing at me obscenely through the chat box.

-He also accused me of cheating, and he claimed to take notes of my play all the time so he could report me to support.
+He also accused me of cheating and he claimed to take notes on my play so he could report me to customer support.

 He then proceeded to only play top hands and get the maximum when he had it.
 But he also liked to call off a lot when I had it, just to prove I was bluffing – which I wasn’t.

 He got so angry and frustrated that he lost control over his game.
 I’ve never had a session where winning was so easy as that night.
 At the same time, with every hand lost, he felt vindicated he was getting cheated.